timonv/amfetamine/README.md

 > Makes your API calls f-f-f-ast!

-Amfetamine adds an ActiveModel like interface to your REST services with support for any HTTParty client and caching using memcached.
+Amfetamine adds an ActiveModel like interface to your REST services with support for any HTTP(arty) client and caching using memcached.

+Sometimes you just quickly need to wrap up a REST api without having to worry about persistancy or the data.
+And since you want caching …

+Note that the cache invalidates only when local changes are made.
+You could use a distributed cache or, more easilly, set a TTL on Dalli.

 Features
 --------